sanjibsinha/simple-python/README.md

-# Simple Python is a repository that will not help you to break down at the words of Python
+# Simple Python is a repository that will not deter you learning Python

 ### On the contrary, as a beginner you will lean against this beautiful, easy to learn programming language and will start coding.